wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 if it's something very specific to your site, I would probably suggest to hire me for a few hours, and I'll develop exactly what you need.

+for any question and for bug reports, please use the [support forum](http://wordpress.org/support/plugin/wp-list-pages-by-custom-taxonomy)

 == Screenshots ==

 1. Options available in the widget